Prostanoids: Prostaglandins, Prostacyclins

 Cyclooxygenases: Eicosanoids, including the prostanoids, are not in general stored within cells but are synthesised as required in response to hormonal stimuli.
 The prostaglandins PGE2 and PGF were first isolated and fully characterized from human seminal fluid in 1963 by Samuelsson, but prostaglandins and other eicosanoids are now known to be produced in a highly selective manner by most cell types, depending on the activation state and the physiological condition of the tissues in which they occur.
 As the first step in their synthesis, a substrate fatty acid such as arachidonic acid is released from the cellular phospholipids by the action of the enzyme phospholipase A2 discussed in the Introductory document to this series.

-Next, the free acids are acted upon by one of two related enzymes, cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2), more correctly termed prostaglandin endoperoxide H synthases-1 and 2 (PGHS-1 and PGHS-2), respectively (or the prostaglandin G/H synthases, PTGS1 and PTGS2).
+Next, the free acids are acted upon by one of two related enzymes, cyclooxygenase-1 (COX‑1) and cyclooxygenase-2 (COX-2), more correctly termed prostaglandin endoperoxide H synthases-1 and 2 (PGHS-1 and PGHS-2), respectively (or the prostaglandin G/H synthases, PTGS1 and PTGS2).
 These are heme-containing enzymes that are both oxygenases and peroxidases and catalyse the first committed steps in the synthesis of prostanoids from fatty acid precursors.
 COX-1 is always present in tissues, while COX-2 is induced by appropriate physiological stimuli, such as hormones, cytokines, tumour promoters and growth factors.
-The two iso-enzymes have approximately 90% sequence identity, and they are similar in structure, but an important difference is that COX-2 has a larger pocket at the active site because of an isoleucine to valine substitution.
+The two iso-enzymes have approximately 90% sequence identity, and they are similar in structure, but an important difference is that COX-2 has a larger pocket at the catalytic site because of an isoleucine to valine substitution.
 Although arachidonic acid is the preferred substrate for both enzymes, COX-2 is more permissive in that it can utilize fatty acids such as dihomo-γ-linolenic and eicosapentaenoic acids (and even linoleic and α-linolenic acids in vitro at least).

 In humans, COX-1 and COX-2 are homodimers of 576 and 581 amino acids, respectively, and each has three highly conserved mannose-containing oligosaccharides N-linked to it at asparagine residues, one of which facilitates protein folding.
 A fourth oligosaccharide is found only in COX-2 and regulates its degradation.
 Although the enzymes are sequence homodimers, they are believed to be conformational heterodimers because one monomer is the catalyst while the other is an allosteric regulator; this quaternary structure is necessary for enzymatic activity.
 Each subunit of the dimer consists of three domains: an epidermal growth factor-like (EGF) domain, a membrane binding domain and a catalytic domain.
 The EGF-like domain is located at the interface of the dimer, and it may facilitate dimerization and perhaps some membrane binding, while the membrane binding domain has four amphipathic α‑helices that insert into one face of the bilayer.
 The substantial catalytic domain contains separate oxygenase and peroxidase sites on opposite sides of the heme prosthetic group.
 These enzymes are integral membrane proteins of the endoplasmic reticulum, where they are located on the lumenal side only of the bilayer, and of the inner and outer nuclear membranes (COX-2 localizes to the Golgi in cancer cell lines).